slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Until you make the uncouncious conscious, it will direct your life and you will call it fate."
 -- Carl Jung*

+> *"The things we see every day are the things we never see at all."
+-- G.K.
+Chesterton*

+> *"The best mirror is an old friend."
+-- George Herbert*

+> *"Weeds are flowers too, once you get to know them."
+-- A.A.
+Milne*

+> *"Conscience is the inner voice that warns us somebody may be looking."
+-- H.L.
+Mencken*

 > *"People who can’t laugh at themselves will always be outwitted by people who can."
 -- T.K.
 Coleman*

+> *"It is only in adventure that some people succeed in knowing themselves."
+-- Andre Gide*

+> *"I never made a mistake in my life.
+I thought I did once, but I was wrong."
+-- Lucy Van Pelt*

 > *"Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have." (...)
 "A great way to understand yourself is to seriously reflect on everything you find irritating in others."